JorritSalverda/infinity/README.md

     - npm ci
 ```

-When executed with the `infinity build` command it executes the `npm audit` and `npm ci` commands inside a `node:16-alpine` container where the current directory gets mounted to the `/work` directory.
+When executed with the `infinity run` command it executes the `npm audit` and `npm ci` commands inside a `node:16-alpine` container where the current directory gets mounted to the `/work` directory.
 The output looks as follows:

 ![Build output](https://github.com/JorritSalverda/infinity/blob/main/screenshot.jpg?raw=true)